TheRobBrennan/explore-python/README.md

 This would use `myappdir` as the app directory and `myscript.py` as the application script.

+### For JavaScript Developers

-For developers with `npm` installed, there are several helper scripts in the `package.json` file:
+If you're more familiar with JavaScript development and have `npm` installed, we've made it easier for you to work with this Python project.
+There are several helper scripts defined in the `package.json` file which are wrappers around the above `manage.sh` commands:

-- "setup": "clear && ./manage.sh setup",
-- "start": "clear && ./manage.sh start",
-- "test": "clear && ./manage.sh test",
-- "test:coverage": "clear && ./manage.sh test --coverage",
-- "destroy": "clear && ./manage.sh destroy"
+- `npm run setup` - Sets up the environment and starts the application.
+Equivalent to `./manage.sh setup`.

+- `npm run start` - Starts the application.
+Equivalent to `./manage.sh start`.

+- `npm run test` - Runs all tests.
+Equivalent to `./manage.sh test`.

+- `npm run test:coverage` - Runs tests and generates a coverage report.
+Equivalent to `./manage.sh test --coverage`.

+- `npm run destroy` - Cleans up the environment by removing the virtual environment.
+Equivalent to `./manage.sh destroy`.

+- `npm repo` - Opens the project repository in your default browser.
+This is a quick way to access the source code, documentation, and other related resources.

+Utilizing these npm scripts, you can manage the Python application using commands you're familiar with from the JavaScript ecosystem.

 ### EXAMPLE: Hello, world!
 What project starter would be complete without an obligatory "Hello, world!" example? 🤓